 import pygame window= pygame.display.set_mode((500,400)) done = False while not done: for event in pygame.event.get(): if event.type == pygame.QUIT: done = True #red window background window.fill((255, 0, 0)) # green circle pygame.draw.circle(window, (0, 255, 0), (250, 250), 75) pygame.display.flip()

-wxPython is a cross-platform Python GUI API, which is written in C++.
-It allows Python developers to build graphical interactive and robust programs.
+We'll wind up our list of the best Python GUI frameworks with wxPython.
+Written in C++, wxPython is a cross-platform Python GUI API.
+It allows Python developers to build interactive and robust graphical programs.
 It contains many Python extension modules that wrap around GUI components from the popular wxWidgets library.
-It is one of the popular Python GUI APIs which refer to as an alternative for Python Standard GUI Tkinter library.

-It is an open-source API, which means everyone is free to use it for the deployment and development of a python-based GUI application.
+wxPython is one of the popular Python GUI APIs and a top alternative for the standard GUI Tkinter library in Python.
+It is an open-source API, which means everyone is free to use it for the deployment and development of Python-based GUI applications.

-use the pip install command to install wxPython in your Python environment
+Use the following pip install command to install wxPython in your Python environment:

 pip install wxPython

 import wx my_app = wx.App(False) window = wx.Frame(None, title="TechGeekBuzz!
 Hello World") window.Show(True) my_app.MainLoop()